auriocus/VecTcl/benchmarks/memcpy.md

 microbenchmark compares the speed of various operations against memcpy and a simple C-coded loop that adds to vectors. memcpy outperforms the C-coded loop by a factor of 2.
 VecTcl assignment operators (i.e., `x+=y`) should ideally approach the C-coded loop.
 For vectors, we are almost there.
 Tall matrices are worst.
-Reductions (i.e., `sum(x)`) should be improved.
+Overall, reductions (i.e., `sum(x)`) score lowest.

 ![Memory bandwidth test, vectors]({{ site.baseurl }}/images/memcpy_vectors.png)